ivanwilliammd/satusehat-laravel-example/README.md

 # SATUSEHAT EMR with SATUSEHAT Integration Library
 Status : In Progress

-See [SATUSEHAT Integration Library](https://github.com/ivanwilliammd/satusehat-integration) for more detailed feature or direct installation
+See [SATUSEHAT Integration Library](https://github.com/ivanwilliammd/satusehat-integration/wiki#getting-started) for more detailed feature or direct installation

-## Fitur SATUSEHAT Fase 1 Rawat Jalan
+## Fitur SATUSEHAT yang didemokan
-Based on : SATUSEHAT Mandate PMK 24 tahun 2022 (Deadline December 2023) :
 - [x] OAuth2 (POST)
 - [x] KYC SATUSEHAT Platform

-- [ ] Organization POST
-- [ ] Organization PUT
-- [ ] Organization GET

-- [ ] Location POST
-- [ ] Location PUT
-- [ ] Location GET

-- [ ] Patient GET by NIK
-- [ ] Patient GET by ID

-- [ ] Practitioner GET by NIK
-- [ ] Practitioner GET by ID

-- [ ] Encounter POST
-- [ ] Encounter PUT
-- [ ] Encounter GET

-- [ ] Condition POST
-- [ ] Condition PUT
-- [ ] Condition GET

 ## How to use

 ## Option 1 : Use the library
 1. Install the library by running ```composer require ivanwilliammd/satusehat-integration```
 2. Setup your .env based on .env.example template
-3. See [SATUSEHAT Integration Library](https://github.com/ivanwilliammd/satusehat-integration) for more detailed feature or direct installation
+3. See [SATUSEHAT Integration Library](https://github.com/ivanwilliammd/satusehat-integration/wiki#getting-started) for more detailed feature or direct installation

-## Option 2 : Use this project as-is
+## Option 2 : Use this project as-is (for KYC feature only)

 ### Installation steps (optional for new project)
 1. Clone this repository ```git clone```